What Happens If I Get Hit by an Uninsured Driver?

 Deciding which route will afford you the fairest compensation is just the first step toward recovering damages for your accident.
 Next, you need to comply with notice and filing deadlines and insurance or court procedures.
 When you are recovering from an accident, these tasks may seem overwhelming.

-Make your job easier by speaking with a New York car accident attorney at Douglas & London.
+Make your job easier by speaking with the New York City car accident lawyers at Douglas & London.
 Our lawyers serve those who have been in accidents throughout New York City, including the Bronx, Manhattan, and Long Island.
 Call today to schedule a free consultation.